matter-labs/zksync-web-era-docs/docs/api/js/types.md

 }

 export enum TransactionStatus {
-  NotFound = "not-found",
-  Processing = "processing",
-  Committed = "committed",
-  Finalized = "finalized",
-}
+  NotFound = "not-found", // transaction has not been submitted to zkSync node Processing = "processing", // transaction is in the mempool Committed = "committed", // transaction has been committed Finalized = "finalized", // transaction has been verified }

 export type Eip712Meta = {